United States and Turkey mutually suspend visa services

 The US said it was "deeply disturbed" by the consulate employee's arrest, named in Turkish state media as locally hired Metin Topuz, after he was charged over alleged links to Pennsylvania-based opposition cleric Fethullah Gulen.

 He was remanded in custody over "terror charges" by an Istanbul court last week, state media Anadolu said.
+Topuz is the second US government employee in Turkey to be arrested this year.

 Turkey, a NATO member, has pushed for the United States to extradite Gulen, who it blames for last summer's failed coup, although Gulen himself denies any involvement.